 Mission, Goal and Objectives

-The mission of the Master of Science in Addiction Counseling program at Texas Tech University Health Sciences Center forwards the mission of the University by providing a practitioner training program focused on the unique needs of diverse communities, especially in rural settings.
-We are committed to preparing entry-level addiction counselors to work competently and ethically through the mastery of evidence-based counseling practices.
-Our focus centers on understanding the unique needs of persons with substance use and behavioral health disorders across their lifespans in the community, workplace, personal relationships and activities.
+The mission of the Master of Rehabilitation Counseling program at Texas Tech University Health Sciences Center forwards the mission of the University by providing a practitioner training program focused on the unique needs of diverse communities, especially in rural settings.
+We are committed to preparing entry-level rehabilitation counselors to work competently and ethically through the mastery of evidence-based rehabilitation practices.
+Our focus centers on understanding the unique needs of individuals with disabilities across their lifespans in the community, workplace, personal relationships and activities.

-The goal of the program is to prepare counselors with the counseling knowledge, attitudes, and skills to assist clients with substance use disorders, behavioral health issues, and/or addictions to use their own resources and opportunities to meet their developmental, educational and interpersonal needs.
+The goal of the program is to prepare counselors with the counseling and rehabilitation knowledge, attitudes, and skills to assist clients with mental, physical and/or emotional disabilities in using their own resources and opportunities to meet their developmental, vocational, and educational needs.
 To accomplish this goal, the program provides educational and practical experiences that allow students to meet the following knowledge and outcome expectations:

 The objectives of our program are linked to our mission statement.
 They are to provide:

-- Educational experiences that facilitate the development of knowledge, attitudes and skills necessary to practice as qualified addiction counselors with a diverse population in a wide variety of contexts.
+- Educational experiences that facilitate the development of knowledge, attitudes and skills necessary to practice as qualified rehabilitation counselors with a diverse population in a wide variety of contexts.

-- Clinical training experiences focused on translating acquired knowledge, attitudes and skills to evidence-based practice in a wide range of real-world opportunities.
+- Clinical training experiences focused on translating acquired knowledge, attitudes and skills to evidence-based practice in a wide range of real-world environments.

 |Core Coursework||Credit Hours|